chasemorell/Representing-Emotion-CIM542/Triumph-RepresentingEmotion.md

 ## Sculpture

 The paper sculpture was built using this [Template Maker](https://www.templatemaker.nl/en/) site and illustrator.
-I used the Cricuit Maker to cut the shapes out.
+I used the Cricuit Maker to cut the green base and the 3 cubes.
+The green base covers the ardiuno and breadboard.

 ![Paper Cylinder](/images/papersolo.jpg)
 ![Paper Cylinder Top](/images/papertopsolo.jpg)

 ## [Code](/arduino/lightPattern/lightPattern.ino)

-I decided to use a fading pattern to emit a calming sensations.
+I created a 6 step sequence for the lights.
+The flashing of the lights creates a sense of movement toward the largest cube.

 ## Circuit

 * 3 - 220ohm resistors
-* 3 - Blue LEDs
+* 3 - Green LEDs
-* 1 - Arduino Micro
+* 1 - Arduino UNO
+* 1 - Button

+I created a wired button that allows for the 3 different light modes to be cycled through.

 ![General Circuit](/images/generalcircuit.jpg)
 ![Lights On](/images/lightson.jpg)
 ![Circuit Close up](/images/circutcloseup.jpg)

 ## Issues
-* The bristol paper I used was too stiff which made it an issue making into a cylinder.
-* I should have used a glue stick instead of hot glue to make the seems closer.
+* I initally planned to use yellow lights, but found the not bright enough to illuminate the largest cube.

 # For more information about Markdown